 HAFTING GLUE RECIPE

-Many years ago I was familiar with a basic pine pitch and ashes recipe for making hafting glue and it worked good.
-However later on I came across a different recipe for it that was sent to me from The Primitive Skills Group.
+For many years I was familiar with a basic pine pitch and ashes recipe for making hafting glue and it worked well.
+However, later on I came across a different recipe for it that was sent to me from The Primitive Skills Group.
 Since that time I have used this recipe for all my stone point hafting and it works great!
 I think the addition of the tallow provides added stability ( If you don't have tallow, beeswax works great too).
 This type of hafting glue is an excellent adhesive with amazing holding power.
 Use it in connection with a wrap of sinew for a nice authentic looking hafting job.
 Here's the recipe:

 5 parts pitch